Babelz/Fracture/Fracture.Net/README.md

 when serializing and deserializing messages.

 Serialization of objects has the following constraints:
-    - Serializer only uses public members when performing serialization
+    * Serialization works on private and public instance fields and properties
-    - Objects with no default constructor can be serialized
+    * Objects with no default constructor can be serialized
-    - Both properties and fields can be serialized
+    * Both properties and fields can be serialized
-    - Serializer can be instructed how to serialize third party types
+    * Serializer can be instructed how to serialize third party types
-    - All types the serializer comes across must have instructions how to serialize them
+    * All types the serializer comes across must have instructions how to serialize them

 Fracture serializer provides serialization for the following types:
 - [x] Signed primitives (sbyte, short, int, long)